Updated: Oct 27

 Lakes Region Community Services Crochet Group works together to create wonderful hand-crocheted and knitted items that they donate to the community.

 Warm Up America takes your donated knitted or crocheted squares to create afghans.
 Also accepts hats and other knitted garments.

 Help some of the 1.9 million children left orphaned in South Africa from the AIDS virus.
 They need knitters and crocheters to create 8" squares, hats, and garments.

 Love to knit socks?
 Knit a pair for a soldier serving far from home to let him/her know someone is thinking of him/her.

 Helps honor WWII veterans by creating scarves to keep them warm.
-Many distributed at VA centers.
-Lots of free scarf patterns available on their website.
+Many are distributed at VA centers.
+Lots of free scarf patterns are available on their website.